Yandex Cloud

 API

-1. In the management console, select the folder to update the registry label in.
+1. In the management console, select the folder where you want to update a registry label.

 3. To the right of the registry name, click and select Edit from the drop-down list.